TMJ Treatment and Headache Relief

 Joint conditions can have a tremendously negative impact on a person’s quality of life, and temporomandibular joint (TMJ) disorder is no different.
 This condition affects an estimated 10 million Americans, resulting in more than 15 percent of people suffering every day.
 The condition is degenerative and may initially produce no discomfort, but will become increasingly painful and debilitating as the condition worsens.
 It’s often not until the condition significantly impacts daily life that patients seek TMJ disorder treatment at our La Jolla dental office.
 However, Dr. Weston Spencer advises his San Diego patients to address concerns with TMJ disorder before they become a larger problem.

 Temporomandibular joint disorder, commonly referred to as TMJ syndrome or TMD, is a condition in which the muscles and nerves surrounding the joint connecting the jawbone to the skull are injured.
 The condition leads to pain associated with repetitive motions such as speaking or chewing.
-The condition causes a clicking or popping noise at the jaw and swelling caused by nerve inflammation, leading to headaches and tooth grinding, which can sometimes dislocate the joint.
+The condition causes a clicking or popping noise at the jaw and swelling caused by nerve inflammation, leading to TMJ headaches and tooth grinding, which can sometimes dislocate the joint.

 TMJ Causes and Risks